-I have been very lucky to work and train in rescue shelters all over the world and as part of my continuous research and development into the world of rescue/shelter I thought I would dedicate a page to the work that is being done in the rescue shelters I am associated with.
-The idea for this page is to give information and share ideas for the promotion of training a dog for its new life with their new owner, based on research and ingenuity.
-I will be posting information and film over the next year or so and developing the page organically to form a "HOTSPOT" of ideas for others to think about and learn from.
+I have been very lucky to work and train in many rescue shelters all over the world.
+As part of my continuous research and development, I thought I would dedicate a page to the work that is being done in the rescue shelters I am associated with.
+The idea for the page is to provide valuable information and share ideas for the promotion of training a dog for it's new life, both in the shelter and with their new owner, based on research and ingenuity.
+I will be posting information throughout the next year or so, developing the page organically to form a "HOTSPOT" of ideas to provide food for thought.

 May Music Be The Food Of Love

 Some research into kennel welfare and prevention of unwanted behaviour concentrated on calming the dog while in a kennelled environment, allowing for easier management and encouraging a more relaxed behavioural repertoire deemed desirable to some future adopters.
 The playing of classical music, for example has been found to evoke calmer behaviour in kennelled dogs and increase resting time (Wells et al. 2002b).
 However, the latest research by Bowman et al. (2017) suggests that dogs may rapidly habituate to the same style of music.
 The study found that stress rates in kennelled dogs reduced when particular genres of music were played to kennelled dogs, with Reggae and Soft Rock producing the best results.
 The study concluded that different dogs have different music preferences and also suggested that a variety of music genres may help to minimise habituation to auditory enrichment.
 Brayley & Montrose (2016) argues that the use of audiobooks when compared to several music genres produced significant decrease in stress in kennelled dogs, increasing resting behaviour and decreasing sitting and standing behaviour.